-As a student with The Institute of Applied Psychology Pty Ltd, you are responsible for your own actions, this includes:
+As a student with IAP, you are responsible for your own actions.
+This includes:

-- Complying with the policies and procedures within the Student Handbook - Participating in all training activities by asking questions and interacting with other students - Communicating with the Trainer any struggles that you may be having, especially if it will affect your training and assessment. - Thinking of the classroom as your workplace, are you are good work colleague? - Dressing appropriately for the classroom, as if you would dress for your workplace - Using your brain and challenge yourself in the classroom, you will thank yourself later when you have a better understanding of the training that was delivered - Completing all assessment requirements required to determine your competency - Cooperating with Trainers, Assessors, RTO Staff and Students in the conduct of training and assessment - Pay all course fees prior to course commencement - Finding ways to relate to your reading and writing.
-What original thoughts and experiences can you bring to the course to make it come alive for yourself? - Being in the training, participate, don't jeopardise your own learning by not participating - Surround yourself with other students who can help you.
-You don't have to be best friends with everyone you seek advice from, but find friends or acquaintances that will help you to be the best of you.
+- Complying with the policies and procedures within the student handbook. - Participating in all training activities by asking questions and interacting with other students. - Communicating with the trainer about any struggles that you may be having, especially if it will affect your training and assessment. - Thinking of the classroom as your workplace are you are good work colleague? - Dressing appropriately for the classroom, as if you would dress for your workplace. - Using your brain and challenging yourself in the classroom.
+You will thank yourself later when you have a better understanding of the training that was delivered. - Completing all assessment requirements required to determine your competency. - Cooperating with trainers, assessors, RTO staff and students in the conduct of training and assessment. - Pay all course fees prior to course commencement. - Finding ways to relate to your reading and writing.
+What original thoughts and experiences can you bring to the course to make it come alive for yourself? - Being in the training and participating.
+Don't jeopardise your own learning by not participating. - Surround yourself with other students who can help you.
+You don't have to be best friends with everyone you seek advice from but find friends or acquaintances that will help you to be the best of you.